escolano/TclTLS/README.txt

 This extension works by creating a layered TCL Channel on top of an existing bi-directional channel created by the TLS socket command.
-All existing socket functionality is supported, in addition to several new options.
+All existing socket functionality is supported in addition to several new options.
 Both client and server modes are supported.

 Documentation